 Traditional meatloaf glaze is nothing but ketchup, baked sweetened tomato.
 I like to have fun with my meatloaf glaze.
 For my traditional meatloaf recipe (even though I stuff it with shredded veggies) I use the same glaze as my famous Grape Jelly Meatballs.

 My Italian Meatloaf uses marinara sauce.
-And now, my Southwestern Meatloaf uses a zesty lime laced ketchup.
+And now, my Southwest Meatloaf uses a zesty lime laced ketchup.
 Deliciousness!

-Southwestern Meatloaf also uses ground tortilla chips in lieu of breadcrumbs and salsa as a shortcut to chopping all those veggies.
+Southwest Meatloaf also uses ground tortilla chips in lieu of breadcrumbs and salsa as a shortcut to chopping all those veggies.
 Tossed with shredded pepper jack cheese, the meat mix itself is moist and flavorful.
 Use spicy pepper jack for even more bang!

 But the real highlight of this easy dinner idea is the meat itself.
 I use Certified Angus Beef® brand.
 You heard it before and you’ll hear it again, it is my brand of choice for all my beef.